Being in nutritional ketosis is the most important aspect of the keto diet and the main reason for its many advantages.

 Your best way to get into the nutritional state of ketosis is always by eating real keto foods.

-How Do You Get Back in Ketosis After Cheat Days?
+How Do You Get Back in Ketosis After Drinking Alcohol or Having Cheat Days?

 If you cheat while doing keto, meaning that you eat a lot of carbs at once, you will be kicked out of ketosis.